cpliakas/dynamo-db-odm/README.md

 $dm->create($book);
 ```

-Read, update, and delete the entity.
+Read, update, and delete the document.

 ```php